Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### Installation of macOS (for beginners)

-To install macOS, boot up **Clover** from the USB stick and select the macOS installer partition in the Clover menu.
-Be aware the installation may appear to hang during parts of the installation but give each such occurrence at least 5 minutes before concluding it has hung.
+To install macOS, boot up **Clover** or **OpenCore** from the USB stick and select the macOS installer partition in the Clover menu.
+Be aware the installation may appear to hang during parts of the installation but give each such occurrence at least a few minutes before concluding it has hung.
 If you arrive at the initial GUI installation wizard/menu, then this usually indicates that your Clover set up is good enough for a successful installation.
 This is the place to run **Disk Utility** and reformat your prepared NTFS partition into APFS format.
 If you get errors here, you may have a bad macOS installer.
 Try a different version, or try creating an EFI partition on your partition's device if one is not present.
 Once you have successfully reformatted to APFS, close Disk Utility and you should be able to select your new partition as the target for installation within the install wizard.
 The installation will continue on with a number of reboots.
 The machine needs to boot from your USB stick upon each reboot.

-On each reboot (using the USB stick), Clover should run and pick the correct partition to continue the installation, but if you end up back at the initial GUI installation wizard, then reboot into Clover and manually select your new APFS partition from the Clover menu.
-Alongside (actually just before) your new partition, the Clover menu should also display two extra partitions: **Filevault Preboot for macOS** and **Recovery**.
+On each reboot (using the USB stick), Clover or OC should run and pick the correct partition to continue the installation, but if you end up back at the initial GUI installation wizard, then reboot into Clover/OpenCore and manually select your new APFS partition from the menu.
+Alongside (actually just before) your new partition, the  menu should also display  extra partitions: Preboot for macOS** and **Recovery**.
 The preboot partition can be used instead of booting directly into your partition as desired.
 Later, if you encrypt your partition using **FileVault**, you must use this preboot partition to enter your password.

-### Setting Up Clover as the Primary Boot Manager (for beginners)
+### Setting Up Clover or OpenCore as the Primary Boot Manager (for beginners)

-Now that you have a working macOS installation (booted from the USB stick), you can install ***Clover\*** into your internal drive that you wish to boot from.
+Now that you have a working macOS installation (booted from the USB stick), you can install **Clover** or **OpenCore** into your internal drive that you wish to boot from.

 If your machine boots directly into Windows, you are probably using the Window's boot manager.
-Microsoft doesn't allow non-Microsoft systems to be booted from it, so you will need to use Clover or a third party boot manager such as **grub*** to boot both macOS and any other system(s) such a Windows or Linux.
+Microsoft doesn't allow non-Microsoft systems to be booted from it, so you will need to use **Clover** /**OpenCore** or a third party boot manager such as **grub*** to boot both macOS and any other system(s) such a Windows or Linux.

 If your internal drive doesn't use a GPT partition table, it needs to be converted to GPT.
 If the EFI partition is less than 200 MB, you need to resize/move your adjacent partition(s) to make room and increase the EFI partition to 200 MB or more (I use 1 GB for my EFI partition).
 If you don't know what software to use, you can download **GParted** and create a USB boot drive to run it.
 This will do partition resizing, moving, etc (make sure you have image backups of your partitions first).
 If you need to create a new EFI partition on a drive, you can create a FAT32 partition with the bootflags **boot** and **esp** enabled.
 You can label it "EFI" for easy identification.

-If you wish to use **Clover** as your primary boot manager on your internal drive, do the following:
+If you wish to use **Clover** or **OpenCore** as your primary boot manager on your internal drive, do the following:

 1. Make sure your internal drive uses a GPT partition table.
 2. Make sure your internal drive has an EFI partition of 200 MB or more (see above).
-3. Test that you can boot into your other operating system(s) (e.g. Windows) using Clover's menu (from your USB stick).
+3. Test that you can boot into your other operating system(s) (e.g. Windows) using the Clover or OpenCore menu (from your USB stick).
 4. Boot into macOS using your USB stick.
-5. Run the **Clover** installer app and choose your internal drive to install to (i.e. choose a partition on this drive) and then install Clover.
+5. For **Clover**, run the installer app and choose your internal drive to install to (i.e. choose a partition on this drive) and then install Clover.
 6. Mount both your internal drive's EFI partition and your USB EFI partition (you can use **Clover Configurator** to mount these EFI partitions).
-7. Use **Finder** to delete the /EFI/Clover folder from your internal drive's EFI and replace it by copying the /EFI/Clover folder from the USB stick to this place.
-This means all the Clover settings from the USB stick will be copied over.
+7. Use **Finder** to delete the /EFI/CLOVER or /EC/OC folder from your internal drive's EFI and replace it by copying the /EFI/CLOVER or /EC/OC folder from the USB stick to this place.
+This means all the Clover/OpenCore settings from the USB stick will be copied over.
-8. Check that you can boot into Clover on the internal drive (i.e. without the USB stick).
+8. Check that you can boot into Clover/OpenCore on the internal drive (i.e. without the USB stick).
 You may need to set this up in your BIOS settings.